karakays/lfcs/README.md

 ##### Library types
 static: An application compiled with a static library doesn't change thereafter even if static library is updated. .

 shared: Such libraries can be loaded into application at runtime - also called dynamic link libraries (DLL).
-I think it can be though as an external dependency that is satisfied from the environment and during application build time.
+I think it can be thought as an external dependency that is satisfied from the environment and not during application build time.
 Shared libraries have \*.so extension.

 `ldd` list shared dependencies of an executable.